 At-Home Steam Facials Really Work — Here’s How to Make Them Part of Your Routine

 The steam room is often the first stop during a spa day.
 Used before a facial, five to ten minutes in the steam room can help open your pores and prep your skin.
-However, most of us can agree that visiting an esthetician or facialist at a spa can be pricey.
+Most of us can agree, however, that visiting an esthetician or facialist at a spa can be pricey (or not possible thanks to restrictions due to the COVID-19 pandemic).
 That’s where at-home steam facials come in.
 Giving your face a steam facial at home can help rid your pores of dirt and toxins, soften your skin and prime your complexion for the serums, essences, moisturizers, masks and more to follow.

 When it comes to the DIY part of a steam facial, we have to admit that steaming your face over the sink at home doesn’t give that same zen-like feeling we get at the spa.
 And that’s because at home it’s missing one key element: aromatherapy.
 If steaming your face pre-facial has its benefits, steaming your skin with a little aromatherapy mixed in seriously ups the ante.
 Interested in learning how to give yourself a spa-inspired at-home steam facial?
 Keep reading, and prepare to be truly relaxed.

-RULE 1: Whether you’re at home or at the spa, always steam before your facial, never after.
-If steaming before prepares your skin to soak up all the goodies in the skin care products you’ll use — from serums to masks to moisturizers — steaming after practically washes them all away.
+TIP #1: Whether you’re at home or at the spa, always steam before your facial, never after.
+If steaming before prepares your skin to soak up all the goodies in the skin care products you’ll use — from serums and masks to moisturizers — steaming after can potentially wash them all away.

-RULE 2: Drink a lot of water and avoid alcohol.
-This rule is especially important when steaming at the spa.
+TIP #2: Drink a lot of water and avoid alcohol.
+This rule is especially important when steaming at the spa, but it can apply to home facials, too.
 Steam rooms naturally make you sweat, which can lead to dehydration if you’re not drinking enough water or imbibing in liquids that can be dehydrating.
-For a true spa experience, whip up one of our fruit- and herb-infused water recipes.

 Ready to steam?
-Here seven steps that take you through the entire process that can help you get started.
+Here seven steps that take you through the entire process.

 To feel invigorated: citrus-scented essential oils